FreeRangeLobster/Fishtank/README.md

 ##1 Setting up Rasp pi from scratch

-I don’t really have spare screens keyboards and mice kicking around my place, so that I had to learn how to communicate with the Raspberry Pi(Here after “Pi”) using SSH.
-This mode of use is called “Raspberry headless"
+I don’t really have spare screens keyboards and mice kicking around my place, therefore I had to learn how to communicate with the Raspberry Pi(Here after “Pi”) using SSH.
+This is called “Raspberry headless"

-The first thing to do is to find the IP address of the PI, to do so, connect to the internet access point at home(Router), go to find who is connected to it.
-Then open a terminal in mac press ⌘+space, then type in the terminal
+The first thing to do is to find the IP address of the PI.
+To do so, connect to the internet access point at home(Router) and find who is connected to it.
+Then open a terminal: in Mac this is done by pressing ⌘+space and then type “terminal” and press Enter.
+When in the terminal, type ssh pi@192.168.1.7 (use your own ip address, this is an example that worked in my case).
+Finally, enter your password, which is usually raspberry

 	```
 	ssh pi@192.168.1.7
 	```